 Under “Dissections, Activities, & Experiments,” there are four videos with hands-on activities for beginners.
 For the intermediate level, there are six videos with hands-on activities plus two dissections (a beef heart and a chicken).

 Dr. Robin often begins the videos with analogies that will help students understand concepts.
-For instance, early in the beginner video, “Draw a Human Cell,” she discusses in detail the process of baking cookies.
-Then she draws an analogy to the cell’s production of proteins to explain how all of the components in the cell work.
+For instance, early in the beginner video, “Draw a Human Cell,” she discusses in detail the process of baking cookies and draws an analogy to the cell’s production of proteins to explain how all of the components in the cell work.
 She sometimes uses visual aids or illustrations, but the videos are primarily of Dr. Robin teaching.
 She is an excellent teacher, and these videos rely much more on her presentation skills than on graphics or other elements.

 The videos do a good job of conveying information in a manner understandable for students below high school level, and they are likely to be more effective than textbooks for most children.